Implement Cludo’s API analytics script

 1. Add JavaScript snippet to the Search Results page

 Add the following JavaScript snippet to your website.
 Be sure to update the CUSTOMER_ID and ENGINE_ID with the correct values.
-These IDs can be found in MyCludo under Configuration › Search API.
+These IDs can be found in MyCludo under Configuration › API.
 Note: CUSTOMER_ID and ENGINE_ID should be strings.

 <script type="text/javascript">